Horia-F/Ctf-Writeups/README.md

 # Ctf-Writeups
-all of my ctf writeups
+Here you can find all of my ctf writeups from competitions and also online platforms meant for practice